Event Horizon Review (1997)

 I love Event Horizon and that is a surprise because I'm not really a fan of any of Paul W.S.
 Anderson's other work.
 The movie hits all the right cues and has the right tone to make me feel uneasy even after watching it several times over the past twenty years.

-I rate Event Horizon a nine out of ten and say it's a must watch.
+I rate Event Horizon a four out of five and say it's a must watch.